TehPig/MindLeap/README.md

 - [ ] Improve the List formatting (main window)
 - [ ] Be able to study the cards (intervals, etc)
 - [ ] Implement stats
-- [ ] Allow users to rename profiles
 - [ ] Add the rest of the GUI and methods
 - ```
 - [ ] Create deck by only specifying name